algokittens/arc69/README.md

 The main differences are highlighted below:

-* Asset Name and Asset Unit can be optionally specified in the ASA parameters.
+* Asset Name and Asset Unit are specified in the ASA parameters.
 This is to allow wallets that are not aware of ARC-3 or that are not able to retrieve the JSON file to still display meaningful information.
 * MIME type fields are added to help clients know how to display the files pointed by URI.
 * All asset metadata is stored onchain.
+* Metadata can be either mutable or immutable.

 Valid JSON Metadata files for ERC-1155 are valid JSON Metadata files for ARC-69.